30 Best Things to Do in Osaka

 8. Shop for trendy fashion in the trendy district of Shinsaibashi

 Shinsakbashi (心斎橋) is the best district for shopping in Osaka.
 From luxury brands to fast fashion retailers, there are numbers of shopping malls and boutiques gathering within the area.
 Shinsaibashi-suji is the famous shopping arcade which is 600m long and consists of hundreds of shops from small boutiques to large departments stores.
 There are not only clothing stores, but also a wide variety of shops in this massive shopping arcade such as drugstores, variety shops, restaurants, cafes and more.
 It’s the place to shop till you drop in Osaka!

-9. America Mura (American Village)
+9. Discover the diverse culture of America Mura (American Village)

-10. Umeda Sky Building
+10. Marvel at the stunning architecture of Umeda Sky Building

 ▶ Umeda Sky Building Floating Garden Observatory Tickets

-11. Sennan Long Park
+11. Experience beachfront fun and relaxation at the spacious Sennan Long Park

 Sennan Long Park (泉南ロングパーク), which is also known as Sennan Rinku Park, opened near Kansai International Airport in 2020 as a modern nature spot in Osaka.
 It is bordered by Sennan Marble Beach and Tarui Southern Beach, which are listed on the 100 best sunset spots in Japan.
 The tropical beach park is divided into four areas: Activity Area for sports, Community Area for BBQ and restaurants, Marché Area for fresh seafoods from Okadaura Fishing Port and Glamping Area for staying in the luxury villas.
 It is especially recommended to visit it to enjoy nature even in the city if you use the Osaka’s largest airport.